-House Renovation Costs
+House Renovation Costs When Buying

 There’s a lot to think about when you are buying a fixer-upper.
 The most important thing is assessing the likely cost of the renovation.
 After all, there’s no point buying a house you can’t then afford to turn into a home.
 Here’s our guide to what a house renovation costs and how to decide whether the fixer-upper is a hidden gem or a money pit.

-How to find a renovation opportunity
+How to find a renovation opportunity to buy

 Alternatively, if you are looking for something with good bones but in need of a lot of TLC take a look at older three or four bedroom semi-detached or terraced properties.
 Something that a downsizer may leave or a property that could be part of an estate sale.

-Finding the right renovation
+Finding the right renovation to buy

 What about the things you can’t change?
 Will they put a dampener on the property’s potential?
 Think about:

 - Location – You can’t pick the house up and move it.
 Does it have good transport links, nice local schools, local amenities etc?
 Remember the old adage too, better to buy the worst house on the best street than the best house on the worst street.